8 Tips for a Bedroom That Gives You 8 Hours of Quality Sleep

 Our body is affected by light and a completely dark room tells our body that it’s time to sleep.
 With Singapore being the most light polluted city in the world, having a pitch-black bedroom is an enviable dream.
 Our bedroom window faces a constant stream of light and an incessant glow from street lamps, vehicles and neighbouring buildings.
 If you have trouble keeping out unnatural light sources, invest in blackout shades or curtains.

-Keep out other artifical light sources in the bedroom, including those that come from technology as these can suppress melatonin levels in our body, which are needed to help us relax and get ready for sleep.
+Keep out other artificial light sources in the bedroom, including those that come from technology as these can suppress melatonin levels in our body, which are needed to help us relax and get ready for sleep.
 Keep your smart devices switched off (with the WIFI and data turned off so you won’t get disturbed by late-night texts from your night owl friend).

 8. Splurge on sheets